-Although laws vary from state to state, there are generally two ways for earning credits for finishing high school.
+Although rules may vary from state to state, there are generally two ways for earning a high school degree or equivalent.
 The first option is to earn a high school diploma.
 The other is to obtain a certificate.
-Certificates go by different names depending on the state.
+Certificates go by different names depending on where you're from.
 The most common is the completion certificate and the attendance certificate.
 In addition, some states offer more than one type of certificate.

 You may have also heard about alternative diplomas, which states are allowed to offer under the Every Student Succeeds Act (ESSA).
 But this diploma is intended for the 1% of students who have severe learning problems.
 It is important to know that high school diplomas and certificates are very different from each other.
 Each can affect your child's future in different ways.

 What is Required for High School Diploma

 To earn a high school diploma, a student generally must take and pass with a C or higher in: English, Math, social studies, science, physical education, etc. The number and type of credits required vary by state.
 Some states also require a student to pass final exams to earn their diploma.
 It depends on the school and the state.
 Although requirements for a high school diploma vary from state to state, there are two types of students at the end of the year: